Ibogaine: Synthesis

 The chemical synthesis of ibogaine has been described.

 One recent total synthesis of ibogaine and related drugs starts with 2-iodo-4-methoxyaniline which is reacted with triethyl((4-(triethylsilyl)but-3-yn-1-yl)oxy)silane using palladium acetate in DMF to form 2-(triethylsilyl)-3-(2-((triethylsilyl)oxy)ethyl)-1H-indole.
 This is converted using N-iodosuccinamide and then fluoride to form 2-(2-iodo-1H-indol-3-yl)ethanol.
 This is treated with iodine, triphenyl phosphine, and imidazole to form 2-iodo-3-(2-iodoethyl)-1H-indole.
 Then, using 7-ethyl-2-azabicyclo[2.2.2]oct-5-ene and cesium carbonate in acetonitrile, the ibogaine precursor 7-ethyl-2-(2-(2-iodo-1H-indol-3-yl)ethyl)-2-azabicyclo[2.2.2]oct-5-ene is obtained.
 Using palladium acetate in DMF, the ibogaine is obtained.
 If the exo ethyl group on the 2-azabicyclo[2.2.2]octane system in ibogaine is replaced with an endo ethyl, then epiibogaine is formed.

 Crystalline ibogaine hydrochloride is typically produced by semisynthesis from voacangine in commercial laboratories.
 It can be prepared from voacangine through one-step demethoxycarbonylation process too.

 In 2025, researchers at the University of California, Davis Institute for Psychedelics and Neurotherapeutics reported the total synthesis of ibogaine, ibogaine analogues, and related compounds from pyridine.

 Analogues and derivatives

 Analogues of ibogaine include noribogaine, ibogamine, ibogaline, tabernanthine, voacangine, coronaridine, oxa-noribogaine, and pinoline, among others.

-A synthetic derivative of ibogaine, 18-methoxycoronaridine (18-MC), is a selective α3β4 nicotinic receptor antagonist that was developed collaboratively by neurologist Stanley D. Glick (Albany) and chemist Martin E. Kuehne (Vermont).
+A synthetic derivative of ibogaine, 18-methoxycoronaridine (18-MC), is a selective α3β4 antagonist that was developed collaboratively by neurologist Stanley D. Glick (Albany) and chemist Martin E. Kuehne (Vermont).
 This discovery was stimulated by earlier studies on other naturally occurring analogues of ibogaine, such as coronaridine and voacangine, that showed these compounds to have anti-addictive properties.

-More recently, non- and less-hallucinogenic analogues, tabernanthalog and ibogainalog, were engineered by scientists attempting to produce non-cardiotoxic ibogaine derivatives by removing the lipophilic isoquinuclidine ring.
+More recently, non- and less-hallucinogenic analogues, ibogalogs like tabernanthalog and ibogainalog, were engineered by scientists attempting to produce non-cardiotoxic ibogaine derivatives by removing the lipophilic isoquinuclidine ring.
 In animal models, both molecules failed to produce cardiac arrhythmias, and tabernanthalog failed to produce any head twitch response, suggesting psychedelic effects were absent.
 Other deconstructed analogues of ibogaine, such as 5-MeO-IsoqT, have also been developed and studied.

-An investigation of structure–activity relationships concerning SERT and VMAT2 transporters revealed 10-ethoxyibogaine and 1-ethylnoribogaine as potent VMAT2 inhibitors, 10-cyanoibogaine and its 1-methyl derivative as potent SERT inhibitors.

-An iboga-based sigma-2 receptor ligand has been developed with 145 fold binding selectivity against the sigma-1 receptor.